home-assistant/developers.home-assistant/blog/2024-11-27-climate-horizontal-swing.md

 title: "Climate entity now supports independent horizontal swing"
 ---

-As of Home Assistant Core 2024.10, we have implemented an independent property and method for controling horizontal swing in `ClimateEntity`.
+As of Home Assistant Core 2024.12, we have implemented an independent property and method for controlling horizontal swing in `ClimateEntity`.

-Integrations that supports completely independent control and state for vertical and horizontal swing can now use the previous `swing_mode` for vertical support only and use the new `swing_horizontal_mode` for providing the horizontal vane state.
+Integrations that support completely independent control and state for vertical and horizontal swing can now use the previous `swing_mode` for vertical support only and use the new `swing_horizontal_mode` for providing the horizontal vane state.

 Integrations that don't have independent control should still keep using the current `swing_mode` for both vertical and horizontal support.